Whitburn Center

 About Benjamin Krumenauer

-Benjamin Krumenauer is the administrator for the Village of Bellevue, Wisconsin.
-Ben has been in the municipal field for 16 years with a focus on the Administrator role for the last five years.
+Benjamin Krumenauer is the Administrator for Bellevue, Wisconsin and has been in the municipal field for nearly two decades with a focus on the Administrator role since 2016.
 His areas of expertise range from community development and infrastructure planning to financial management and capital budgeting.
-As an active member of Wisconsin City-County Management Association Ben currently sits on various committees including Professional Development and Annual Conference Planning teams.
+As an active member of Wisconsin City-County Management Association, Ben currently sits on various committees including Professional Development (Chair) and Annual Conference Planning teams.
+Ben is also an Advisory Board Member of the UW-Oshkosh Whitburn Center for Governance and Policy Research.

 About Ellen Nowak